What Is Narcolepsy?

 Other symptoms.
-These can include insomnia, fatigue, poor memory and concentration, or depression.
+These can include difficulty staying asleep at night, insomnia, fatigue, poor memory and concentration, or depression.

 Understanding REM sleep and its link to narcolepsy

-REM (rapid eye movement) is the dreaming portion of sleep.
+REM (rapid eye movement) is the part of sleep when you dream.
 REM sleep usually starts after the first 60 to 90 minutes.
-For people with narcolepsy, REM sleep starts much sooner, usually within 15 minutes of sleep.
+REM sleep starts much sooner for people with narcolepsy.
+This is usually within 15 minutes of sleep.
 This can make dreaming so vivid, it seems real.

 Many symptoms of narcolepsy are caused by REM sleep intruding into wakefulness.
 During REM sleep, people are normally paralyzed.
 Waking out of REM sleep results in sleep paralysis.
 Cataplexy is a sudden loss of muscle tone, as would occur during REM sleep.
 The hallucinations you may have when falling asleep or waking up are based on dreaming during REM sleep.
 You then wake up and see the dream continuing with your eyes open.